 Congratulations to Emily Kuiper who defended her PhD thesis in July 2016!
 Emily is pictured below with former Graduate Division Director Dr. Keith Wilkinson receiving her award for the BCDB Graduate Program Scholar of the Year for 2015.

 Congratulations to Brenda Calderon who received a 3-year Achievement Reward for College Students (ARCS) Award in August 2015.
 Brenda (right) is pictured at a recent ARCS Foundation event with her sponsor Mrs. Jane Dolinger.

 - December 2016, Moving On: Dr. Emily Kuiper leaves the lab to start her postdoctoral fellowship with Dr. Wayne A. Marasco’s group at the Dana Farber Cancer Institute.
 Good luck Emily!

-- November 2016, New Lab Member: BCDB student Zane Laughlin joins the lab for one of his BCDB Program rotations.
-Welcome Zane!
+- May 2017, New Lab Member: BCDB graduate student Zane Laughlin joins the lab for his thesis research – welcome (back) Zane!